-By 1881 Fort Worth was even connected in a tenuous way to Dallas.
+By 1881 Fort Worth was connected in a tenuous way even to Dallas.
 This clip from the July 7 Dallas Weekly Herald announced that Daniel M. Clower would travel from Dallas to Fort Worth to connect the two cities via the telegraph wire between them.
 Note that “A number of boxes have already been put up in Fort Worth.”
 Also note that Clower was going to connect Fort Worth to a Methodist Episcopal Church South Sunday service in Dallas so Fort Worthians could “hear a good sermon in which ‘the bread of life’ will be broken.”
-The single wire between Fort Worth telephones and the church service in Dallas could perform only one task at a time—either transmit telegraphs or transmit the church service.
+The single wire between Fort Worth telephones and the church service in Dallas could perform only one task at a time—either transmit telegraphs or transmit the church service by telephone.
 Seems that in the beginning, even God was on a party line.

 Clower was manager of the Dallas Telephone Exchange.

-According to this plaque at the corner of 2nd and Houston streets in downtown Fort Worth, Southwest Telegraph and Telephone Company started a telephone exchange at that corner on September 1, 1881 with about forty telephone subscribers.
+According to this plaque at the corner of West 2nd and Houston streets in downtown Fort Worth, Southwest Telegraph and Telephone Company started a telephone exchange at that corner on September 1, 1881 with about forty telephone subscribers.
 By 1883 Fort Worth had 168 subscribers.

-A map of 1889 shows a telephone exchange on the third floor of the First National Bank building at 2nd and Houston streets.
+Indeed, a map of 1889 shows a telephone exchange on the third floor of the First National Bank building at West 2nd and Houston streets.
 (In 1890 the mayor of Fort Worth would be scandalized by his relationship with a “telephone girl” at this exchange.)

 These Gazette clips of 1883 and 1884 show the evolution of the newfangled gizmo in Fort Worth.
 Making a phone call at night might require waking the clerk at the exchange.
 On Halloween 1883 the cities of Weatherford and Fort Worth were connected.
 The bottom clip, a letter to the editor about telephone etiquette, could have been written in modern times.